How to clean your composite deck: step-by-step guide

 Mistake #1: The Wire Brush

-Somebody will swear by a wire brush to scrub away particularly challenging stains.
+Some people vouch for the effectiveness of a wire brush in eliminating particularly difficult stains.
 That person is wrong.

-Wire brushes scratch the protective shell that seal in composite decking, leading to open pores and rough patches where dirt can collect readily.
+Wire brushes scratch the protective shell that seals in composite decking, leading to open pores and rough patches where dirt can collect readily.
 Use nylon-bristle brushes only.

 Mistake #2: Letting Stuff Sit

-That pot plant that died, the firewood you have stacked and stored for ages, everything the kids left in one spot for a few weeks – they’re all choking on moisture underneath.
+That pot plant that died, the firewood you stacked and stored for ages, everything the kids left in one spot for a few weeks—they’re all choking on moisture underneath.

 This is an ideal environment for mould and can also be discoloured.
 Move things around regularly.